Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 source

-But if you keep the doors on, you can use the back of the closet door to create even more organizing space.
+But, you might want to keep the doors on, however.
+You can use the back of the closet door to create even more organizing space!

 Add shelves or hanging shoe bags to create storage.